-Faculty is expected to keep abreast of developments in their respective fields and to transmit that knowledge to their students.
+Each faculty member is expected to keep abreast of developments in their respective fields and to transmit that knowledge to their students.
 Teaching responsibilities also entail meeting classes regularly, being available to students in conference, serving as academic advisors, and keeping accurate records of student achievement.
+Faculty are also encouraged to participate in school events and activities aside from their regular teaching duties.